20 Best Blue Mountains Walks (Hiking Guide)

 Katoomba Falls

-Often overlooked by tourists, the circuit walking track to Katoomba Falls brings visitors up close and personal with one of the most impressive waterfalls in the Blue Mountains.
+Often overlooked by tourists, the circuit track to Katoomba Falls offers an up-close experience with one of the most impressive waterfalls in the Blue Mountains.

-This short and relatively easy walking trail is for all ages and fitness levels, but it does include a few sections that are a bit steep.
+This short, relatively easy walk is suitable for all ages and fitness levels, though there are a few steep sections along the way.

-The track starts at Scenic World and guides hikers through a pretty rainforest landscape to Katoomba Falls, with panoramic views of Jamison Valley.
-The waterfall forms part of the Kedumba River and falls 150 meters into the valley.
+Starting at Scenic World, the trail winds through lush rainforest before reaching Katoomba Falls, offering panoramic views of the Jamison Valley.
+The waterfall, part of the Kedumba River, cascades 150 metres into the valley below.

 More information: Katoomba Falls Round Walk.